The AOC G2590FX offers stunning performance for fast-paced gaming thanks to its quick response time speed, low input

 The AOC G2590FX price is around $200.
 If you mostly play competitive FPS games, it’s a great budget display.
 However, for the best results, consider investing ~$50 more in a 240Hz display such as the Acer XF250Q – if your PC can sustain 240FPS at 1080p.

 Both of these models are more budget-friendly and offer better image quality, but they don’t have as fast response time.
-Their input lag is just as low, so you won’t be able to feel any delays, but some motion blur (on the 24G2) and black smearing (on the C24G1) will be perceptible.
+Their input lag is just as low, so you won’t be able to feel any delays, but some trailing (on the 24G2) and black smearing (on the C24G1A) will be noticeable.

 The AOC G2590FX offers an appealing set of features and specifications for the price if you’re looking for a high-quality monitor for competitive gaming.

 It has a wide variable refresh rate range, G-SYNC compatibility, quick response time, low input lag, and lots of additional gaming features.

 If you’re not all that competitive, there are better alternatives available.